 The UMass Information Technology (UMass IT) will shut off any services (including telephone, long distance authorization code (auth code), calling card, voicemail and/or network access) to anyone after three consecutive months of non-payment.
 The standard reactivation charge will be assessed for line and/or network activation.

 Procedure for Non-Payment of Services

 * The Systems Office of UMass IT will generate up to three monthly notices warning of impending service shut off due to lack of payment.
-The first and second monthly notices will be sent to the principal investigator, grant bookkeeper and Telecommunications Representative (Telecom Rep) on a research account or to the billing address on contractor accounts.
-A copy of the shutoff policy will be sent to the Principal Investigator (the grant bookkeeper and Telecom Rep) or the contractor billing address with the first monthly notice.
-The third monthly notice will inform the Principal Investigator, the grant bookkeeper and the Telecom Rep and the contractors that they are financially responsible for the safe keeping of the equipment when and if service is shut off at the end of the next month.
+The first and second monthly notices will be sent to the principal investigator, grant bookkeeper and Network Communications Representative (Netcom Rep) on a research account or to the billing address on contractor accounts.
+A copy of the shutoff policy will be sent to the Principal Investigator (the grant bookkeeper and Netcom Rep) or the contractor billing address with the first monthly notice.
+The third monthly notice will inform the Principal Investigator, the grant bookkeeper and the Netcom Rep and the contractors that they are financially responsible for the safe keeping of the equipment when and if service is shut off at the end of the next month.
 The third notice will also be sent to the grant department head.

 * Only those services that are delinquent will be shut off.

 * The Systems Office will email Network Services to give building, room and jack number information in order to shut off the network connection.
 Two weeks after network access has been shut off and funding arrangements are still not made, the port will be made available to another customer.
-A new jack request must then be made through the department's Telecom Rep with Telecommunication's Customer Services.
+A new jack request must then be made through the department's Netcom Rep with Network Communications Customer Services.
 There are costs associated with starting up the service that the department will have to cover.